Ask Keri: Steel Cut Oats vs. Rolled Oats: Which is Better?

-Bottom line: Oats are an extremely versatile whole grain with a multitude of uses—from breakfast cereal to granola bars, muffins to smoothies to cookies, rolled oats are definitely on trend for recipe substitutions and weeknight overnight oatmeal prep.
+Bottom line: Oats are an extremely versatile whole grain with a multitude of uses—from breakfast cereal to granola bars, muffins to smoothies to cookies.
+Rolled oats are definitely on trend for recipe substitutions and overnight oatmeal prep.
 Rolled oats’ creamy, soft texture after being cooked makes them equally as suitable for oatmeal as they are for baking.

 Steel Cut Oats